“Escape competition through authenticity” is a credo printed on my wall.

 Tell people about the best client stories that happened yesterday.

 Tell them how you solve the weight-loss problem, the strength problem, the aching-back problem.

-Don’t parrot what I say or what Greg says or even what Naval says.
+Don’t parrot what I say or even what Naval says.
 Tell them how you do it.

 No one can compete with that.